sshaw/itunes_store_transporter_web/public/docs/help.md

 * `disable_notification`: optional, disable email notifications for this job only
 * `rate`: Optional, transfer rate in kbps
 * `batch`: Optional, batch upload, defaults to `false`
+* `execute`: Optional, program to execute after the job completes, must be accessible by the worker process.
+See [Job Hooks](#job-hooks).
 * `success`: Optional, absolute path of a directory to move package to if the upload succeeds
 * `failure`: Optional, absolute path of a directory to move package to if the upload fails
 * `priority`: Optional, job priority, defaults to `"normal"`.
 See [Job Priorities](#priorities).